-Loyola University Chicago offers 71 bachelor’s degrees, 85 master’s degrees, certificates of completion at the graduate level, and doctorate degrees.
-LUC is home to 10 schools and colleges:
+Loyola University Chicago offers associate's, bachelor’s, and master’s degrees, certificates of completion at the graduate level, and doctorate degrees.
+LUC is home to the following schools and colleges:

-Sector Of Institution:Private, not-for-profit, 4-year or above
+Sector Of Institution:Private not-for-profit, 4-year or above

-Highest Level Of Offering:Doctorate degree
+Highest Level Of Offering:Doctor's degree

-Adult Age Enrollments:1,283
+Adult Age Enrollments:4,685